keks/voyeur/README.md

 # voyeur

-Voryeor is a tiny middleware that implements the observable pattern in Go.
+voyeur is a tiny middleware that implements the observable pattern in Go.

 Built for consentual observation only.